-To keep prices down, many e-bike manufacturers sell direct to consumer to cut out the middleman and reduce pricing.
+To keep prices down, many e-bike manufacturers sell direct to consumers to cut out the middleman and reduce pricing.
 This can be a good thing when initially purchasing a bike but when service is needed you are basically on your own.

 Many local bike shops will not work on electric bikes, but I have a feeling in the coming years that will change as more electric bikes hit the road.

 Despite being a little expensive, prices are continuing to come down, and quality and features are going up.
 Don’t forget, you get what you pay for.
 If you see a cheap E-bike, chances are it is inferior quality, it does not have many safety features and will not last.

 - See: USA and Canadian Electric Bike Manufacturers Roundup